 Understanding the new GCSE over the past three years has enabled us to gain confidence in our delivery of the course content and constantly assess its effectiveness to ensure the very best outcomes for our students.
 They are tracked throughout KS4 and their performance in formative assessments monitored closely.
 Alongside this, interventions are implemented to ensure all students gain the best positive outcome.
 Informative decisions are then made relating to each student's progress.
 Students predicted up to and including a grade 5 will be entered for foundation tier whilst those with a target grade of a 6 and above will be entered for Higher Tier.
 The final assessment consists of three 90-minute exams (a non-calculator and two calculator papers).
 We continue to follow the Pearson five-year curriculum plan to ensure smooth transition and consistency in delivery.
 Click here for more information.

-Homework is set twice a week for all students to reinforce learning and allow students to be challenged further.
-This consists of one piece of written homework and one (which can be several) task(s) on MyMaths.
+Your child will need to access MathsWatch and Collins Connect regularly in order to complete their homework effectively.
 Rewards and sanctions are in place to encourage completion and this is monitored closely by class teachers.
 Every half-term a student from each class is nominated as a star of the half-term.

 Challenge and Enrichment